ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### binary insert sort

-A variation on [insertion sort]{.term} where the position of the value being inserted is located by binary search, and then put into place.
-In normal usage this is not an improvement on standard insertion sort because of the expense of moving many items in the [array]{.term}.
+A variation on [Insertion sort]{.term} where the position of the value being inserted is located by binary search, and then put into place.
+In normal usage this is not an improvement on standard Insertion sort because of the expense of moving many items in the [array]{.term}.
 But it is directly useful if the cost of comparison is high compared to that of moving an element, or is theoretically useful if we only